saleor/saleor-platform/README.md

 ## Breaking changes

 This project contains several projects that are connected.
-Latest `main` branch should always work, but if modules were update individually, it's possible that they will not be stable.
+The `main` branch is always stable, but if modules were updated individually, it's possible they will not work correctly.

 In case of problems, fetching new saleor-platform is recommended.
 If local repository must be kept, consider updating to commit hashes that are pointer from `main` branch of saleor-platform